zappyrent/frontend-assesment/README.md

 ## Introduction

 For this assignment what you are going to build is a single page JavaScript application, preferably with React.
 You can choose to use another UI library (e.g. Vue) if you feel more confident with it.
+You should use a little bit of css and magic 🪄 to create a responsive UI following our designer's mockups.

 ## Description